ashiishme/mednet/README.md

 # MedNet

-A medical client application developed for Everest Hack 2019.
+A cloud-based platform to digitized health center developed for Everest Hack 2019.

 ## Running Locally